Marak/translate.js/README.md

 - **`cache`**: a `Number` with the milliseconds that each translation should be cached.
 Leave it undefined to cache it indefinitely (until a server/browser restart).
 - **`engine`**: a `String` containing the name of the engine to use for translation.
 Right now it defaults to `google`.
 Read more [in the engine section](#engine).
 - **`key`**: the API Key for the engine of your choice.
 Read more [in the engine section](#engine).
-- More options to come like API key, translation files, etc.

 Examples: